-The bill amends AS 18.62.010 to modify the requirements for obtaining a certificate of fitness for employees of electric utilities.
+The bill amends AS 18.62.010 to modify the requirements for certificates of fitness for employees of electric utilities.
 It specifies that a certificate of fitness is not required for employees of an electric utility or qualified employees of local municipal or tribal governments performing work on behalf of the utility, provided that the work is conducted within a service area that does not include any portion of a city or unified municipality with a population exceeding 2,500.
-Additionally, the bill outlines that the exemption applies to areas that are not electrically interconnected with another part of the electric utility's service area or a city with a population over 2,500.
+Additionally, the bill outlines that work can also be exempt if it occurs in a portion of a service area that is not electrically interconnected with another part of the utility's service area or a city with a population over 2,500.

 Statutes affected: